 Understanding VWAP

-Before trading with VWAP, you need to understand what it actually measures and why institutions pay attention to it.
+Before trading with VWAP, you need to understand what it actually measures and why execution desks and intraday traders pay attention to it.

 What is VWAP?